Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 4. When computing a $$95\%$$ several times with a different data set each time, we observe that this interval varies quite a lot, which is not ideal...

 <center>
-{% include image.html url="/assets/images/sigmoid_uncertainty/Boot-Percentile.png" description="Bottstrp percentile interval.
-It is similar to the previous figure.
-The only change comes from the method I used to resample the past data points: Here I used the bootstrap sampling method." %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/Boot-Percentile.png" description="Bootstrap" %}
 </center>

 In the following section we will see a method using bootstrap sampling that is in general less sensitive to skewness of the distribution, at least for some estimator (see [[Sec.
 5.5 & 5.6, Hest14]](#1) for more details).